odisfm/clyph-x-actions/add_named_track/README.md

 Creates an audio track called `my audio track` to the right of the currently selected track.

-`ADDAUDION "my audio track" 3`
+`ADDMIDIN "my midi track" 3`

-Creates an audio track called `my audio track` as track number 3.
+Creates an MIDI track called `my audio track` as track number 3.

 `ADDMIDIN "my midi track" <` or `>`